geosolutions-it/geobatch/src/doc/source/developerDoc.rst

 This Documentation explains all steps needed in order to develop, test and run a new |GB| action from scratch.

-The first chapter is focused on the needed tools and steps necessary for setup the development environment.
+The first chapter, :ref:`setupDvlpEnv`, is focused on the tools needed and necessary steps for setup the development environment.

-The second chapter assumes that the project is already well configured in the IDE and is focused on the programming stuff needed.
+The second chapter, :ref:`dvlpAction`, assumes that the project is already well configured in the IDE and is focused on the programming stuff.

 Before deal with |GB| development be sure to have clear the basic |GB| :ref:`keyConcepts`.

-:ref:`setupDvlpEnv`

-:ref:`dvlpAction`